xeor/container-hass/README.md

 # home-assistant container with some customs

-* Run hass in tmux
 * Run hass as its own user
 * Start hass with encrypted secrets
+* Secret-file are deleted when hass starts
+* Container dies if hass crashes

 ## encrypted secret